Enhancing Diffusion-Based Sampling with Molecular Collective Variables: Experiments

+To quantify the robustness of WT-ASBS and clarify practical choices, we performed ablations of the WT bias hyperparameters and training mechanisms, and reported detailed results in \cref{sec:ablation_studies}.
+Varying the Gaussian height $h$, kernel width $\sigma$, and bias factor $\gamma$ over wide ranges leaves the final $\Delta F$ unchanged except at the most extreme $h$, while larger $h$ and broader $\sigma$ mainly accelerate early exploration and barrier crossing.
+The training mechanism ablations show that overly frequent replay buffer refreshes slow convergence because the sampler does not have time to adapt to the evolving bias, whereas moderate update intervals and localized pretraining lead to a faster approach to the reference $\Delta F$ and reduce the total number of energy evaluations.
+Furthermore, \cref{sec:mlcv} demonstrates that WT-ASBS can also operate with an automatically learned ML CV \citep{trizio2021enhanced}, recovering accurate PMF and $\Delta F$ after reweighting, which indicates that the method could still be utilized when suitable low-dimensional CVs are not known a priori.

 \paragraph{Alanine tetrapeptide (Ala4)} As seen in the Ala2 case, the main energetic barriers separating conformational states arise from backbone $\phi$ torsions.
 We therefore employ three CVs, $\phi_1$, $\phi_2$, and $\phi_3$.
 A long 100-{\textmu}s reference MD simulation shows that the system occupies eight distinct modes, corresponding to the $2^3$ combinations of the three $\phi$ torsional states (\cref{fig:ala4}b).
 We initialize from a single conformation in the indicated mode and generate pretraining data from a short MD simulation confined in the mode (\cref{fig:ala4_pmf_comparison}).
 As shown in \cref{fig:ala4}c, WT-ASBS explores conformational states far more efficiently than the baseline WTMetaD, discovering all eight modes within the early stages of training.
 This advantage arises from its ability to generate uncorrelated samples from the biased potential, enabling exploration of multiple directions of conformational change simultaneously, whereas MD-based enhanced sampling explores states sequentially in simulation time.
 Consequently, WT-ASBS also achieves effective convergence of free energies (\cref{fig:ala4}d), as measured by the mean absolute error (MAE) of free energies up to a constant $\min_c \frac{1}{8} \sum_i |F_i - F_i^\text{ref} + c|$, within chemical accuracy (1 kcal/mol), demonstrating the practical applicability of WT-ASBS.
+We note that it does not yield lower free energy MAE than WTMetaD, likely because MD already provides efficient local mixing within each basin once barriers along the chosen CV are crossed, whereas the diffusion sampler must learn the full high-dimensional intra-basin distribution.
+Measure-transport-based global sampling is most beneficial for crossing large barriers, whereas MD-based local sampling approaches can still perform well when refining physical observables, which further suggests that combining the two strategies may be advantageous for more complex systems.